zama-ai/concrete/concrete-boolean/docs/user/how_does_it_work.md

-# How Does It Work ?
+# How Does It Work?

 The `concrete-boolean` crate is a cryptographic library for [Fully Homomorphic Encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) for boolean circuits.
 It relies on `concrete-core`, the core library of the Concrete ecosystem developed at **Zama**.